- Software Development

 Let’s take Google Ads as an example.

 When you don’t understand what’s going on with your Google Ads account, you run the risk of not understanding what your company is trying to accomplish and how you are trying to achieve your ads strategy.
 Additionally, you are unaware of the process.

 In that case, you will increase your chances of experiencing poorly-performing campaigns, miss out on revenue and ultimately result in headaches for you and your company.

 A more significant issue in the worst-case scenario situation is when you lose all of your data!

 We are all too familiar with this and have seen countless people lose all of their analytics and data because the previous agency owned the rights to it.

-The loss of our client’s data meant that the years of ads they had run, and the data they had collected on keyword success rate and click-through rate was lost.
+The loss of our client’s data meant that the years of ads they had run and the data they had collected on keyword success rate and click-through rate were lost.

-The loss of this information meant ten years of important data lost and approximately $20,000 in damages.
+The loss of this information meant ten years of significant data loss and approximately $20,000 in damages.

 Here’s another example of how losing your data can cost you from PPC Hero.
 The old agency was not willing to hand over the negative keyword list claiming that it was proprietary.
 When the new agency took over, they found that “In this client’s new account, they spent $13,390 in 5 days, and we had already found $1,004 in negative keywords.”

 It can be costly not understanding your data and losing it when things end badly with an agency.
 The only way to counteract these situations is to be proactive about them.
 You being proactive means owning and controlling your accounts.
 Having control and ownership of your ad accounts as well as others is what we talk about in the next section.